Everything You Should Know About Autism in Girls

 What is Autism?

 Autism is a developmental condition that results in differences in the way an individual interacts with others, thinks, feels, and experiences the environment around them.
-Autism occurs on a spectrum, with each neurodiverse individual experiencing the world around them and engaging with others differently to the next neurodiverse individual.
-Meeting one autistic person is literally meeting one autistic person – it doesn’t mean the next person with autism that you meet will be the same.
+Autism occurs on a spectrum, with each neurodivergent individual experiencing the world around them and engaging with others differently to the next neurodivergent individual.
+Meeting one autistic person is literally meeting one autistic person – it doesn’t mean the next person with autism that you meet will be the same!

 Autistic people can have a great quality of life and when supported by their family and community, their strengths and personality can really shine through.
-Speech Pathologists play an important role in supporting Autistic children, teenagers and adults in advocating for themselves and enhancing their social communication skills.
+Speech Pathologists play an important role in supporting Autistic children, teenagers and adults in advocating for themselves and building their confidence in self-expression.

 What is Different About Autism in Girls?